ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

 ## HTStream Streamed Preprocessing of Sequence Data

 HTStream is a suite of preprocessing applications for high throughput sequencing data (ex.
 Illumina).
-A Fast C++ implementation, designed with discreet functionality that can be pipelined together using standard unix piping.
+A fast C++ implementation, designed with discreet functionality that can be pipelined together using standard Unix piping.

 Benefits Include:
   * No intermediate files, reducing storage footprint.